-11.2.1 Hochiki sounder Tone Settings
+11.3.1 Hochiki sounder Tone Settings

-It is possible to change the tone of all Hochiki loop sounders, to one of 51 different tones unless older CHQ-BS devices are fitted in which case the number of tones is restricted to 7.
+It is possible to change the tone of all or individual, Hochiki loop sounders, to one of seven different tones.

 Each event type has been allocated a separate default tone and these may be changed from the default by selecting the "Loop Sounder Options" tab from the panel settings window.